-Through the course of its development, Amanda has spent over a decade researching and sharing various aspects of vocal technique through partnerships with music therapists, dance instructors, and yogis.
+Through the course of its development, Amanda has spent over a decade researching and sharing various aspects of vocal technique through partnerships with speech-language pathologists, music therapists, dance instructors, and yogis.
 She notably worked with close friend and long-time colleague Mirjana Milovanonic (Cirque du Soleil, Vanier College) on the creation of Kinevox and Kinevox Yoga, two popular series of vocal workshops.
 Kinevox centers on kinaesthetic learning, that is, "learning by doing"; students don't only listen to instructions during the workshop, but build muscle memory and confidence by putting these techniques into practice in front of other participants.
 Kinevox Yoga integrates yoga into this teaching model, allowing participants to become even more conscious of the impact their bodies have on sound production.

 In high demand, Amanda splits her time between Toronto, Ottawa and Montreal, teaching for Carleton University's performance studies program in addition to travelling internationally to coach musicians in studio, and her work with private clients both in person and on-line.